William Bowers Bourn II: Biography

-Bourn was born in San Francisco, California in 31 May 1857, the second child of mining entrepreneur William Bowers Bourn I and Sarah Esther Chase.
-He was educated at Union College, St. Augustine’s College, an Episcopal missionary college in Benicia, and the University School in San Francisco.
+Bourn was born in San Francisco, California, on 31 May 1857, the second child of mining entrepreneur William Bowers Bourn and Sarah Esther Chase.
+He was educated at Union College, St. Augustine's College, an Episcopal missionary college in Benicia, and the University School in San Francisco.
 While attending the University School in San Francisco, 17 year old Bourn lived full-time with his father and his 21 year old cousin Willis Ingalls visiting from the East Coast.
 The two boys were trained to work alongside Bourn the elder and learned about business dealings and mining.
-His father accidentally shot himself in the stomach in their San Francisco Nob Hill home and died on July 1874.
+His father accidentally shot himself in the stomach in their San Francisco Nob Hill home and died in July 1874.
 A few months later in 1875, he left for England and a classical education at Sidney Sussex College of Cambridge University.

 He returned to California in 1878 to help his mother manage the family business interests.
 He reorganized the Empire Mine, significantly improving operations at the mine.
 He opened a bank in Grass Valley and became a director of the San Francisco Gas Company.
 By 1887 he had sold his mining interests.
 In 1888 he partnered with E. Everett Wise and other investors to build the mammoth Greystone Cellars in Napa Valley.
 Bourn bought Wise out, but sold it entirely in 1894 in the midst of the phylloxera scourge.

 Bourn reacquired control of the Empire Mine in 1896.

 In the 1890s he spearheaded the merger of electricity and gas companies in San Francisco, which would later become the Pacific Gas and Electric Company, and in 1890 began significant investments in the Spring Valley Water Company, which would be bought by the city government of San Francisco in February 1929 and, with the Hetch Hetchy Reservoir expansion which Bourn had opposed, become its water supplier.
 Bourn was regularly pilloried by the San Francisco Chronicle as a thief and scoundrel for water rates, but Bourn replied that the company needed to earn a reasonable return on its investments and was also making provision for future population growth.